NBISweden/workshop-in-the-cloud/README.md

 							in Gb, default is 10
 	  --shared-dir <shared-dir>
-							Directory that should be shared from the master node to the compute nodes, can be repeated.
-For example: " --shared-dir /data --shared_dir /references"
+							Directory that should be shared from the master node to the compute nodes.
+For example: "--shared-dir /data"

 ## Installing scientific software with Conda